 Unique hyperspectral data can help predict natural disasters such as forest fires

 The infrared wavelength region shown by the hyperspectral imager contains a significant amount of data.
 That data can be used to recognize ground targets such as fields, forests, mines or built infrastructure and analyse their features based on unique spectral fingerprints.
 Such features could be related to the presence of chemicals like fertilizers, biomass content or rock species, for example.
 Hyperspectral imagers can also monitor vegetation health and the composition of greenhouse gases.

 "This new technology will allow us to react to global environmental changes in near real time.
 That opens up many new business opportunities as well as ways to combat climate change," says Tuomas Tikka, CEO of Reaktor Space Lab, Reaktor's portfolio company that specializes in building advanced nanosatellites for space-based services.

 The first images were taken on 2nd of December over the Sahara desert and they were downloaded from the Reaktor Hello World during the first weeks of December.

 "The image above Sahara (Figure 1) shows how the water content of an area can be determined and mapped based on infrared spectral image data," explains Antti Näsilä, Senior Scientist at VTT and the leading technical expert for the camera development of the Reaktor Hello World nanosatellite mission.

 "This type of information could prove crucial for areas fighting drought or forest fires, both of which are becoming more common with the changing climate.
-In the future, nanosatellite constellations could provide, for instance, concurring updates about the severity of the droughts in each neighborhood in California", says Näsilä.
+In the future, nanosatellite constellations could provide, for instance, concurring updates about the severity of the droughts in each neighbourhood in California", says Näsilä.